portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 #### Balance

-The tenant administrator can set the balance for an extension.
-When billing is enabled and the balance is not enough the call will fails.
+The balance for an extension can be specified by the tenant administrator.
+When billing is enabled, the call will fail if the balance is insufficient.